Skip to main content

 The initial point of contact should be with the Manager/Person in charge of the department/ward involved.

-In the event that this matter cannot be resolved locally, the matter will be passed to the Complaints Officer.
+In the event that this matter cannot be resolved locally, the matter will be passed to the Quality and Risk Department.
 A formal complaint can be made to the Complaints Officer in writing or by e-mail.

 St. Michael’s Hospital